Now it’s time to think big picture – what’s the best way to promote your business?

 Ideally you’ll have research done before adding any new content or starting new ad campaigns.

 And the competitiveness of keywords can change so it can help to repeat the research periodically, perhaps every six months or year, to check on things and look for new opportunities.

 The online tools are expensive but worth it.
-If you employ me for keyword research I’ll require an initial payment to cover the subscription of up to $100 depending on which tool I think will be the most cost effective for your needs.
+If you employ me for keyword research I’ll require an initial payment to cover the subscription of around $100 depending on which tool I think will be the most cost effective for your needs.

 It’s possible to pay people to create content for you, I’m sure the quality and cost varies a lot.

 I can certainly help write the content of the main pages of your site – those most important words we hope will compel your visitors to choose you.